How Long Does a Speeding Ticket Stay on Your Record for Insurance?

 • /

-• How Long Does a Speeding Ticket Stay On Your Insurance?
+• How Long Does a Speeding Ticket Stay on Your Record for Insurance?

-If you’ve recently gotten a speeding ticket, you might be wondering how long the offense will impact your car insurance and whether or not you’re going to have to pay more for coverage.
+If you’ve recently gotten a speeding ticket, you might be wondering how long a speeding ticket stays on your insurance and whether or not you’re going to have to pay more for car insurance coverage.
 Here’s what you can expect.

-How Long Does a Speeding Ticket Stay On Your Insurance?
+How Long Does Speeding Ticket Stay On Record for Insurance?

-It varies by state, but a speeding ticket can generally appear on your driving record for anywhere between one and six years.
-Since your driving record doesn’t directly translate to your insurance record, insurance companies will typically ask you about any tickets you may have received in this time frame, too.
+It varies by state, but on your record for auto insurance, a speeding ticket can last for anywhere between one and six years.
+Since your driving record doesn’t directly translate to your insurance record, insurance companies will typically ask you about any tickets you may have received in this time frame.
 As more time goes by, the effect of a speeding ticket on insurance will usually have less of an impact.

-So, speeding tickets are on there, and your insurance company will see them.
+So, if you’re wondering how do speeding tickets show up on insurance, that’s how.
+Speeding tickets are on this report, and your insurance company will see them.
 Most states use a points system when it comes to driving infractions.
 If you accumulate too many points, you could lose your license.

 Getting a speeding ticket could result in a fine, and a ticket will appear on your record even after you pay it.
 Keep in mind, though, that if you continually pick up tickets or other major infractions, auto insurance companies will view you as a higher risk, and it will be difficult to get affordable coverage.